olindgallet/jeff-rise-class/README.md

 # Project 1

-To download, follow these steps:
+To download, follow these steps in cloud 9 terminal:

 > mkdir pkmntui